Basic and Transitional Studies

 All students must reapply for a tutor each quarter, regardless of if they received a tutor or not due to new schedules, new feedback and priority level from teacher, etc.

-Students whose needs cannot be met by Seattle Central are referred, through the Basic and Transitional Studies office, tutoring office or counselor, to outside literacy agencies.
+Students whose needs cannot be met by Seattle Central are referred, through the Basic & Transitional Studies office, tutoring office or counselor, to outside literacy agencies.

 1. Pick up an ABE Student Intake Form or an ESL Student Intake Form from the Tutoring Office.
 This can be done by either the instructor or the student.